jbeck018/howlerops/scripts/README.md

 ## License

-All scripts in this directory are part of SQL Studio and released under the MIT License.
+All scripts in this directory are part of Howlerops and released under the MIT License.
 See [LICENSE](../LICENSE) for details.